- City Services

 Click here for the application form and details.

-Please contact Rachel Burke, Library Executive Secretary, for more information regarding the scholarship at (972) 291-7323 ext.
-1318 or via email: email@example.com.
+Please contact Rachel Burke, Library Executive Assistant, for more information regarding the scholarship at (972) 291-7323 ext.
+1318 or via email: firstname.lastname@example.org.

 You can learn more about the city’s Growing Green Initiative and sustainability by visiting the city’s Growing Green website.

-The winners of the 2021 Scholarships were Brendon Walker and Rayven Thurman.
+The winners of the 2022 Scholarships were Deborah Oyawe and Olivia Dyer.